sigstore/timestamp-authority/docs/tsa-policy.md

    with a set of trusted UTC sources.
 The recorded accuracy should be included in the returned time-stamp token.

-1. The time-stamp provider SHOULD monitor for accu.racy and alert if it's found to be out of sync.
+1. The time-stamp provider SHOULD monitor for accuracy and alert if it's found to be out of sync.

 1. The time-stamp token shall include a representation (e.g., hash value) of